-Problem: BMW issued two recalls at the same time which covered about a million cars implicated in fires.
+Problem: BMW issued two safety recalls at the same time which covered about a million cars implicated in fires.
 In total there were six years of models included.
-One of them involved a valve heater which caused numerous automotive fires to occur.
+One of them involved a valve heater which could lead to a fire.

 3. Takata Airbag Recall

 Models affected: 2008-2013 BMW 1 Series, 2000-2013 3 Series, 2001-2003 5 Series, 2013-2015 X1, 2007-2010 X3, 2001-2003 X5, 2007-2013 X5, 2008-2014 X6, 2010-2011 X6 Hybrid

 Problem: Among the many car models that NHTSA listed for the Takata Airbag recall, BMW had numerous vehicles across many model years included.
 In total, the airbag recall spanned over 37 million vehicles and caused the company to go bankrupt.